5 Engaging Spanish Projects for Authentic Learning in the Classroom

 Bonus: For a much quicker version of this project, the questions could be turned into a card game.
 Students draw a card and explain to the class why they would rather do one thing over another.
 It’s a simple but fun way to get students talking!

 Skill Level: Intermediate to Advanced.

 Time Needed: 2 to 4 weeks.

 This is a humanitarian project.
-Every Hispanic country has some humanitarian crisis or problematic social issue.
-Small groups must choose their country and create a character who is living through that particular crisis.
+Small groups must choose a Hispanic country experiencing a humanitarian crisis or problematic social issue and create a character who’s living through that particular crisis.
 The goal is to come up with ways to alleviate the crisis and proactively “help” their character.

 Learning Goals: Writing fluency.
 Students are asked to write an “article” to raise awareness about their crisis.

-Problem/Question: What is the issue?
+Problem/Question: What’s the issue?
 How can we help?